New Material by Uresia Gamers Around

 - Working Together in Shadow

-River, by Peter L. Ward, won 3rd Place in the contest by cleverly weaving
+River, by Peter L. Ward, won 3rd in the 2013 contest by cleverly weaving

 some major threads of lore into the lives of some able Magical Girls.